joshfreeman00/video-game-review-MS3/TESTING.md

 ## User story testing

-* I want to understand the context of the website.

--

 * I want to be able to register an account with the website to keep track of the reviews I have posted.

 ![register_page](docs/testing/register-page.png)